VDA5050/VDA5050/VDA5050_EN.md

 These scenarios are shown in Figure 8 and described below.

-#### 6.1.4.1 Mobile robot receives a malformed new order
+#### 6.1.4.1 Mobile robot receives a malformed order

 Resolution:

-1. Mobile robot does NOT take over the new order in its internal buffer.
+1. The mobile robot shall not take over the new order in its internal buffer.
 2. The mobile robot shall report an error of type 'VALIDATION_FAILURE' and level 'WARNING‘
 3. The warning shall be reported until the mobile robot has accepted a new order.